martin-henz/martin-henz/_posts/2022-04-20-vm-in-stages.md

 ```
 where the array indices of the instructions are added for clarity.

-As in the explicit-control evaluator, an operand stack keeps track of
+As in the explicit-control evaluator, an *operand stack* keeps track of
 the operands of operation instructions.
-The machine that runs the instructions by executing them one after the other,
+The machine runs the instructions by executing them one after the other,
-using a *program counter* to keep track of the next instruction to execute, until
+using a *program counter* `pc` to keep track of the next instruction to execute, until
 the `done` instruction is reached, at which point the final result is on
 top of the operand stack.
+The variables `operand_stack` and `pc` keep track
+of the state of the machine.
+They are called *registers*.
 ``` js
 function run(instrs) {
     let operands = null;